kalgynirae/csmenlopark/README.md

 ## Instructions for working on the website

 1. Install Zola: https://www.getzola.org/documentation/getting-started/installation/
+1. Clone this repo and `cd` into it.
 1. Run `zola serve` and open http://localhost:1111/ in your browser.
 1. Make changes to files.
 When you save, Zola will automatically rebuild the site and reload the open page in your browser (if possible).